ProfPAThomas/py-galaxies/docs/jb_pygal/developers/pygal_data_structures.rst

 * Halos:

-  - host_ID_gid - the host halo of this subhalo
+  - halo_(gid|sid) - the host halo of this subhalo
-  - desc_host_sid - main descendant of host halo; needed if no descendant of subhalo
+  - desc_halo_sid - main descendant of host halo, which will receive this subhalos contents, should this subhalo have no descendant.

 * Subhalos

   - n_desc - the number of descendant subhalos.
   - desc_start_gid - first descendant subhalo
   - desc_end_gid - last descendant subhalo +1 (python indexing)
-  - desc_host_sid - the descendant halo of the host which will receive this subhalos contents, should this subhalo have no descendant.

 * Galaxies